 Prof. John Fitzgerald

 Professor John Fitzgerald is an adjunct professor in Economics at Trinity College Dublin and an adjunct professor of Electrical and Electronic Engineering at UCD.
 He is a former research professor at the Economic and Social Research Institute.
 He is a member of the Royal Irish Academy.
 He was Chairman of the CCAC from 2016 to 2021.

-Patricia is the General Secretary of ICTU.
+Patricia is the former General Secretary of ICTU.
 She is a former vice-President of SIPTU and also served as one of two vice-Presidents of Congress.
 A full time official with SIPTU for over 25 years, she was the first woman to serve as a national officer of the union when she was appointed vice-President, in May 2010.
 She has represented workers in all areas of the economy, in both the public and private sectors.
 Patricia was a lead negotiator in both the Croke Park and Haddington Road agreements.
 She played a leading role in the Irish Ferries dispute (2005/6) and in subsequent negotiations that saw an overhaul of employment rights law and the establishment of the National Employment Rights Authority (NERA).
-Patricia currently serves on the boards of the Dublin Airport Authority (DAA) the Apprenticeship Council and the Court Services Board.
+Patricia served on the boards of the Dublin Airport Authority (DAA) and the Apprenticeship Council.
+She is currently on the Court Services Board and the Board of Uisce Éireann, and is a member of the Housing Commission.